acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/the-problem/</link>
 Sat, 02 Jun 2018 11:48:39
 http://www.consultingsmiths.com/?p=1018
 <p>&ldquo;The problem is no longer getting people to express themselves, but providing little gaps of solitude and silence in which they might eventually find something to say.
-Repressive forces don&rdquo;™t stop people from expressing themselves, but rather, force them to express themselves.
+Repressive forces don&rdquo;t stop people from expressing themselves, but rather, force them to express themselves.
 What a relief to have nothing to say, the right to say nothing, because only then is there a chance of framing the rare, or ever rarer, the thing that might be worth saying.&rdquo; &mdash; Gilles Deleuze</p>
 1018
 2018-06-02 07:48:39
 2018-06-02 11:48:39